Operation King Kong: Battle

-After the main battle of the Yijiangshan Islands had subsided, the Liberation Army immediately turned their attentions to Dachen Archipelago, before declaring the Yijiangshan Islands secured.
-In fact it was not a Battle as people think, because the Liberation Army was mainly using their air force to keep bombing Dachen Archipelago and the Nationalist army was unable to strike back.
-And another disadvantages to the Nationalist army was that since the Liberation Army used Nationalist army equipment captured during the Chinese Civil War, they were able to intercept Nationalist communications, since both sides used radios made in USA.
+After the main battle of the Yijiangshan Islands had subsided, the Liberation Army immediately turned their attentions to the Dachen Archipelago, before declaring the Yijiangshan Islands secured.
+In fact, it was not a battle as people think, because the Liberation Army was mainly using their air force to keep bombing Dachen Archipelago and the Nationalist army was unable to strike back.
+Another disadvantage to the Nationalist army was that since the Liberation Army used Nationalist army equipment captured during the Chinese Civil War, they were able to intercept Nationalist communications, since both sides used radios manufactured in the United States.
 So during the battle, despite the casualties being minimal, the local Nationalist garrison was forced to use unencrypted radios to communicate with Taiwan and among themselves.

 On January 19, 1955, the first Liberation Army bombing mission specifically targeting Dachen was carried out by combat-hardened aircrew with experience.
-Due to the previous two unsuccessful Communist bombing missions, the Nationalist army believed that this third air raid would be equally inept and were not fully prepared.
-As a result, the infrastructures on the islands, especially those for communication were severely damaged.
+Due to the previous two unsuccessful Communist bombing missions, the Nationalist army believed that this third air raid would be equally inept and was not fully prepared.
+As a result, the infrastructure on the islands, especially that for communication, was severely damaged.

 On the same day, the second wave of attacks from the Liberation Army also occurred.
-Although the local Nationalist garrison regrouped and set up some more effective air defines, the effort was futile in fact.
-The reason why was because the second wave of attack struck a place completely unexpected by the Nationalist garrison: the reservoir, which was not considered a military target with any significance in the Nationalist's eyes.
+Although the local Nationalist garrison regrouped and set up more effective air defense, the effort was ultimately futile.
+The reason was that the second wave of attack struck a place completely unexpected by the Nationalist garrison: the reservoir, which was not considered a significant military target by the Nationalists.
 Through the bombing, the reservoir was completely destroyed and without any fresh water supply readily available, it was nearly impossible to defend the archipelago.

 Retreat

-After the battle and bombing in the Dachen Archipelago, the Nationalist government of the Republic of China understood that it was hard to control the Dachen and adjacent archipelagos.
-They finally agreed with the American government to hold out until an evacuation was carried out by the U.S. Navy in February 1955 to Taiwan more than for 200 miles away to the south to conserve military strength.
+After the battle and bombing in the Dachen Archipelago, the Nationalist government of the Republic of China realized that it was hard to control the Dachen and adjacent archipelagos.
+They finally agreed with the American government to hold out until an evacuation was carried out by the U.S. Navy in February 1955 to Taiwan, more than 200 miles away to the south, to conserve military strength.
 The United States Navy used the code name "Operation King Kong" for this retreat.